 Keep Pests at Bay

-Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.
+Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.

-The majority of outdoor A/C units rest on a concrete slab or other platform, permitting them a level base of operation.
+Most outdoor A/C units rest on a concrete slab or other platform, permitting them a level base of operation.
 However, over time these can settle or sag, impacting the performance of the air conditioner.
-Check on your outdoor component to make sure that the base continues to stay level.
+Keep an eye on your outdoor component to make sure that the base continues to stay level.